apetenchea/cdroot/source/_posts/tushita-mediation-centre.md

 of such a life span is incomprehensible.
 Regardless of how long these beings live, they are still subject to the law of impermanence, trapped in the cycle of birth and death.
 They still cannot transcend the boundaries of time and space.
-However, OpenAI's DALL-E model does a pretty good job when it comes to this subject.
+However, OpenAI's DALL-E model does a pretty good job when it comes to illustrating this subject:

 ![Formless Realm](https://raw.githubusercontent.com/apetenchea/cdroot/master/source/_posts/tushita-meditation-centre/media/formless.jpg)